anirudhrathinam94/interview-prep-v2/README.md

 - Cumulative Array
   - Prefix sum vs 2 pointer - what can/cannot be solved by 2 pointer: https://leetcode.com/problems/subarray-sum-equals-k/discuss/301242/General-summary-of-what-kind-of-problem-can-cannot-solved-by-Two-Pointers
+  - Another example is [Shortest Subarray with Sum at Least K](https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/) which cannot be solved with 2 pointers although it matches the pattern.
+This is because negative elements count as 'removals'

 - Monotonic Queue
   - https://medium.com/@gregsh9.5/monotonic-queue-notes-980a019d5793
   - https://medium.com/algorithms-and-leetcode/monotonic-queue-explained-with-leetcode-problems-7db7c530c1d6